A Nursery Rhyme

-"Ring Around the Rosey" (or "Ring-a-Ring-of-Roses" as it's known in some parts of the world) is especially prone to this, due to the popular belief that a cute little children's song was written about The Black Plague.
+"Ring-a-Ring-of-Roses" (or "Ring Around the Rosey" as it's known in some parts of the world) is especially prone to this, due to the popular belief that a cute little children's song was written about The Black Death.
 There's no evidence that this is true, and much evidence that it isn't, but the belief has well and truly cemented itself in popular culture.

 Oldtime songs like the works of Frank Sinatra are quickly becoming part of this trope.
 If you enter an ancient dilapidated mansion and a song whose original listeners are either senile or dead from old age plays over and over and over

 , you're in trouble.
-Also the famous "Hush Little Baby" (also called "Mockingbird") lullaby seems to be the top icon of this trope, it's simple enough for parents (or some creepy unseen killer) to ad-lib further verses as required.
+Also the famous "Hush Little Baby" or "Mockingbird" lullaby seems to be the top icon of this trope, it's simple enough for parents (or some creepy unseen killer) to ad-lib further verses as required.

 Overlaps with the Ominous Music Box Tune